Client-Server Network Model

 Gnutella protocol also used in some P2P applications, where all user shares entire files with all other users.
 There are many Gnutella client applications are available, as well as gtk-Gnutella, WireShare, Shareaza, and Bearshare.

 A lot of P2P applications permit users to share pieces of many files with each other at the same time.
 Clients of this application use a small file called a torrent file to locate other users who have pieces that they need so that they can connect directly to them.
 This torrent also contains information about tracker computers that remain track of which users computer have what files.
 The torrent clients inquire for pieces from multiple users at the same time, recognized as a swarm.
-This technology is called BitTorrent.
+This a BitTorrent technology.
 There are many BitTorrent clients as well as BitTorrent, uTorrent, Frostwire, and BitTorrent.

-Whit the help of these P2P any type of file can be shared between users.
-A lot of these files are copyrighted.
+Sharing any type of file between users with the help of this P2P software, more of files are copyright.
 Usage and distribution of these file without permission from the copyright holder is against the law.
 Copyright violation is on offense and results in criminal charges and civil lawsuits.